Best CRM Data Hygiene Services for RevOps Teams in 2026

 How often should RevOps teams clean their CRM data?

 Monthly at minimum for dedup scans.
-Quarterly for full hygiene audits (standardization, enrichment refresh, stale record removal).
-Real-time validation rules should catch bad data at entry.
-The teams with the cleanest CRMs run automated hygiene workflows weekly.
+Quarterly for full hygiene audits that cover standardization, enrichment refresh, and stale record removal.
+Real-time validation rules should catch bad data at entry before it reaches your CRM.
+The teams with the cleanest databases run automated hygiene workflows weekly using tools like DemandTools or Insycle on a schedule.
+If your duplicate rate exceeds 10% of total records, you've waited too long between cleans.

 What's the difference between a data hygiene tool and a managed service?

 Tools (DemandTools, Insycle, Cloudingo) give you software to clean data yourself.
-You configure rules, run dedup, manage the process.
-A managed service like Verum does it for you.
-Send your data, get it back clean.
-Tools cost less per month but require your team's time.
-Managed services cost more per project but free your team to focus on operations.
+You configure matching rules, run dedup scans, review results, and execute merges.
+You own the process and build institutional knowledge about your data.
+A managed service like Verum does it for you: send your data, get it back clean.
+Tools cost less per month but require your team's time and expertise.
+Managed services cost more per project but free your team entirely.
+Most mature RevOps teams use tools for ongoing weekly maintenance and managed services for major cleanup projects like post-migration dedup or quarterly deep cleans.

 Should we use the same tool for enrichment and data cleaning?

-It depends on scale.
-ZoomInfo Operations bundles both, which simplifies the stack.
+It depends on scale and complexity.
+ZoomInfo Operations bundles both enrichment and hygiene, which simplifies the stack and reduces integration points.
 But dedicated hygiene tools (DemandTools, Insycle) are usually better at dedup and standardization than enrichment platforms are.
-Most mature RevOps teams use separate tools: one for enrichment, one for ongoing hygiene.
+The matching algorithms in purpose-built dedup tools are more configurable and catch more edge cases.
+Most mature RevOps teams use separate tools: an enrichment provider for filling data gaps and a dedicated hygiene tool for ongoing dedup, standardization, and data governance.

 What CRM data quality metrics should RevOps track?